guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

-##### 4.2.2.2 Redirection of Imported Functions ： TAs with Few External Dependencies
+**2. Redirection of Imported Functions ： TAs with Few External Dependencies**

 - Some TAs are highly encapsulated and rely on only a limited number of external functions, usually just 5 to 10, which can be handled by scripts or manually.
-- These externam function calls follow the address resolution strategy of the Got and PLT tables.
+- These externam function calls follow the address resolution strategy of the `GOT` and `PLT` tables.

 ![General Architecture](/images/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing/WX20240529-173215@2x.png)

-#### 4.2.2.3 Redirection of Imported Functions ： TAs with Extensive External Dependencies
+**3. Redirection of Imported Functions ： TAs with Extensive External Dependencies**

 - Examples: MiTEE and Samsung TEE
 - Similar to programs on Linux, they rely on `libc` and make extensive use of basic functions like `printf` and `strcpy`.
-- To harden them, we need to reverse engineer and decompress the TEEOS, obtain the original dependency library, and reanalyze and redirect the dependencies.
+- We need to reverse engineer and decompress their TEEOSs, obtain the original dependency libraries, analyze and redirect the dependencies.
 - For the sake of fuzzing efficiency, the lazy loading of shared objects needs to be modified to immediate loading.

 ## 5. Fuzzing of TAs